the-james-burton/testing-workshop/README.md

 ## Your Mission

 To proceed, we need to improve the code to allow us to pass in a file as an argument.
 We can then test with several different files and increase the test coverage.
-Go ahead and make the changes.
+Go ahead and make the changes to improve the test coverage.
+You can copy the input file `lse-companies.tsv` into `src\test\resources` directory and duplicate as needed to improve the coverage.